 The Commissioning Manager must write to the employee concerned to advise them of the hearing giving them a minimum of 10 working days' notice of the date.
-Where there has been a protracted investigation the employee could be awarded extra time to develop/prepare their case.
-This should be requested and agreed in advance.
+Where there has been a protracted investigation the employee can be awarded extra time to develop/prepare their case.
+This should be requested and agreed in advance including agreement with representatives to find fair and reasonable timescales.